wp-plugins/custom-menu-wizard/readme.txt

 * Initial release

 == Upgrade Notice ==

+= 3.0.1 =
+Fixed a bug that created new widget instances as legacy version rather than latest; only encountered when other installed plugins inject their own fields into widgets
+Also added a couple of filters.

 = 3.0.0 =
 **Rewrite, and change of approach** : __!
 Important !__ : existing (version 2) widgets and shortcodes *__are fully supported__*.
 Please [read the Changelog](http://wordpress.org/plugins/custom-menu-wizard/changelog/) *before* upgrading!